Colk-tech/Colk-tech/README.md

 Got 3 rd prize in international game programming hackathon using Unity.

 Co-developed with [@isso0424](https://github.com/isso0424) and two others.

-### 🔑 Took part in SecHack365 by National Institute of Information and Communications Technology - Jun.
-2020
-Took part in SecHack365 as a trainee.

-Learned about security for about a year and created our own product.

 ### 🏢 Co-founded "Xtraveler, Inc" and started a job - Feb.
 2021
 Co-founded "Xtraveler, inc" and started to work as a Server Side Engineer.